shimspedy/sengov/content/states/new-york/tom-o'mara/_index.md

 In 2011, O'Mara voted against allowing same-sex marriage during the senate roll-call vote on the Marriage Equality Act, which the Senate narrowly passed 33-29 legalizing same-sex marriage.
 Since his initial election in 2010, O'Mara has never faced a serious re-election, running unopposed in 2012 and 2014.
 His closest election came in 2016, when he defeated Democrat Leslie Danks-Burke 55% to 45%.
 He easily won re-election again in 2018.

-An avid outdoorsman who enjoys fishing, camping, skiing, and snowmobiling, Senator O’Mara is a lifetime member of the National Rifle Association (NRA), and a member of the Sons of the American Legion and the Shooters Committee on Public Education (SCOPE), as well as the Farm Bureau of New York/Chemung County, Ancient Order of Hibernians- Elmira, and Montour Falls Moose.
+An avid outdoorsman who enjoys fishing, camping, skiing, and snowmobiling, Senator Oï¿½Mara is a lifetime member of the National Rifle Association (NRA), and a member of the Sons of the American Legion and the Shooters Committee on Public Education (SCOPE), as well as the Farm Bureau of New York/Chemung County, Ancient Order of Hibernians- Elmira, and Montour Falls Moose.